NguyenDonUET/fem-faq-accordion/README.md

 - Navigate the questions and hide/show answers using keyboard navigation alone
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### Transition from height 0 to auto!

+- Use max-height from 0 to 100vh
+- CSS Grid: transition `grid-template-rows` from 0fr to 1fr.
+You need to set an `overflow: hidden` to the `.accordion-body`

+`transition: grid-template-rows 0.5s ease-out;`